 Get HTTP Headers

 Examine the HTTP headers which are returned from the servers with our tool’s assistance.
-Simply enter the uniform resource link of the site or page and tap on the “Submit” button.
+Simply enter the uniform resource link of the site or page and tap on the “Get Info” button.

 Whether you are an ardent or casual user of the internet or an SEO, webmaster or website owner, you must have seen HTTP in the navigation bar of the browser you use.
 HTTP stands for Hypertext Transfer Protocol, and the entire World Wide Web uses it.